lorraineros/FORR3FV-verk2/README.md

 1. z-buffering is the management of image depth coordinates in 3D graphics, usually done in hardware, sometimes in software

-1. Right-hand coordinate system(RHS)
+1. Right-hand coordinate system(RHS) is when the positive x and y axes point right and up, and the negative z axis points forward.

-1. Frame buffer
+1. Frame buffer is a portion of random-access memory (RAM) containing a bitmap that drives a video display.

-1. Shaders
+1. Shaders are simple programs that describe the traits of either a vertex or a pixel

-1. FPS
+1. FPS(Frames Per Second) is used to measure frame rate – the number of consecutive full-screen images that are displayed each second.

-1. Refresh rate
+1. Refresh rate The refresh rate is the number of times the monitor updates with new images each second.